What is the Triada Android Malware?

-It is a modular mobile device Trojan which specifically targets the Android platform that is capable of penetrating the firmware itself that actively uses root access to alter system files and exists mainly on the device’s RAM, which is why it is almost impossible to detect or remove.
+It is a modular mobile device Trojan which specifically targets the Android platform.
+It is capable of penetrating the firmware itself that actively uses root access to alter system files.
+It exists mainly on the device’s RAM, which is why it is almost impossible to detect or remove.

-After it attaches itself to the device it will scan and analyze the device first and then send the data to the server of the cybercriminals.
-Next thing is to stealth away from detection by installing itself initially to the device storage, it updates by getting the modules from the server and then deletes the copy on the storage after it copies itself to the RAM.
-Afterward, it will modify the core process of the Android operating system called Zygote which is essential to infect and become a part of every app installed on an Android device.
+After Triada Malware attaches itself to the device it will scan and analyze the device first and then send data to the server of the cybercriminals.
+It will very quickly infect and become a part of every app installed on your Android device.

-Now since it is able to be part of every app on your phone, it is possible for purchases on apps with in-app purchases to redirect payments to the malware author through transaction data that are transferred via SMS instead of the money going to the app developer just in case the purchase go through successfully.
-In this case, it is either the user’s money get stolen or the app developer is the one who gets robbed.
+Once it is able to be part of every app on your phone, it is possible for purchases on apps with in-app purchases to redirect payments to the malware author.
+Transaction data will be transferred via SMS instead of the money going to the app developer just in case the purchase go through successfully.
+In this case, it is either the user’s money stolen or the app developer to lose funds.

-It is initially known to rob off people’s money through the app, but since it is a modular type of malware, its payload can be updated to something much worse like reading all your keystrokes and literally stealing your credentials.
+Trianda malware is initially known to steal money through the app, but since it is a modular type of malware, its payload can be updated to something much worse like reading all your keystrokes and literally stealing your credentials.
 Additionally, with its attachment to Zygote, it can possibly be made into a Remote Access Trojan similar to those already existing on Windows and Mac.
 In other words, almost anything that these group of malware authors wants it to be.

 Once these cyber-criminals cannot get money directly from your card, then it is a huge possibility that the authors may shift to phishing activities to continuously monetize the malware.